endurio/ndraddrgen/README.md

 **Building/Installing**:

 The `go` tool is used to build or install (to `GOPATH`) the project.
-Some example build instructions are provided below (all must run from the `dcraddrgen` project directory).
+Some example build instructions are provided below (all must run from the `ndraddrgen` project directory).

-To build a `dcraddrgen` executable and install it to `$GOPATH/bin/`:
+To build a `ndraddrgen` executable and install it to `$GOPATH/bin/`:

 ```
 go install
 ```

-To build a `dcraddrgen` executable and place it in the current directory:
+To build a `ndraddrgen` executable and place it in the current directory:

 ```
 go build